Shopify/javascript/testing/README.md

 - [testdouble](https://github.com/testdouble/testdouble.js) is a great alternative to sinon as a test double library.

-If your project is using [ReactJS](https://reactjs.org/) or is built with [Sewing-kit](https://github.com/Shopify/sewing-kit), we recommend using the following tools:
+If your project is using [ReactJS](https://reactjs.org/) or is built with [sewing-kit](https://github.com/Shopify/sewing-kit), we recommend using the following tools:
-- [Jest](http://facebook.github.io/jest/) for the test framework.
+- [Jest](http://facebook.github.io/jest/) for the test framework, which also handles spies and mocks.
-- [Enzyme](http://airbnb.io/enzyme/) for handling spies and mocks.
+- [Enzyme](http://airbnb.io/enzyme/) for handling the rendering and manipulating React components.

 ### Test Runners

 In addition to the testing framework, you generally need a test *runner*.
 Which runner to use will depend on the nature of your project:

-- For projects using [Jest](http://facebook.github.io/jest/), you do not need an additional test runner.
-Just use Jest to run your tests and generate test coverage.
+- For projects using [Jest](http://facebook.github.io/jest/), you do not need an additional test runner - just use Jest to run your tests and generate test coverage.
 See [Coverage](#coverage) for more information on test coverage with Jest.
+Jest will default to providing you a "fake" browser environment with [JSDom](https://github.com/tmpvar/jsdom).
+If you want to test things in a true browser environment it will not be sufficient to rely on Jest alone as this is not currenlty supported.

 - For existing projects that already have tests written in mocha/sinon/chai, we recommend [Karma](https://karma-runner.github.io/1.0/index.html).
 It allows running tests in the browser and integrates well with other tools/frameworks you are likely using, such as bundlers and code coverage tools.
 See [Coverage](#coverage) for more information on test coverage with Karma.
-Feel free to instead use [Testem](https://github.com/testem/testem), another great JavaScript test runner, if you would like to try something a little different.

 ### Other